coingaming/moon-light/docs/app/client/icons/descriptions/Default.md

 title: Default
 ---

-All icons are set to the default size of `text-moon-14`.
+All icons are set to the default size of `text-body-300`.
 You have two options for importing icons:

-- Import individually:
+- Import individually

 `import { OtherFrame } from '@heathmont/moon-icons-tw';`